jet2018/saloon-management-system/README.md

 Viewing all workers, admins, discounts, defaulters,etc as will be discovered in the system

+# NOTE:
-# NOTE: PLease you need to change or entirely remove the passoword as my mysql here requires a password to run, but yours might not
+PLease you need to change or entirely remove the passoword as my mysql here requires a password to run, but yours might not since am running on linux

                     -----enjoy iSaloon---